-Ashar didn’t understand Reedus’ signature, but I showed her how it’s a fancy N and R.
+Ashar didn’t understand Reedus’ signature, but I showed him how it’s a fancy N and R.

-Then I showed her how she should could sign her own name S O, in the style in the style of Norman Reedus, so she tried a couple.
+Then I showed her how she should could sign his own initials in the style in the style of Norman Reedus, so he tried a couple.

 (Another note from Joan: The week before, I received a text that says “We bought a graveyard!”
 I came to find that they’d visited the local antique mall and purchased a wonderful model cemetery.
 This has been SUCH a cool find, by the way, that it will soon be the subject of its own post!)

-Then Ashar took a break to wind down before her theater rehearsal by playing Grand Theft Auto on the PS4.
+Then Ashar took a break to wind down before his theater rehearsal by playing Grand Theft Auto on the PS4.

-Then she at salmon and french fries for dinner.
+Then he ate salmon and french fries for dinner.

 Went to rehearsal (Note from Joan: This is for Anthony and Cleopatra, which premieres this weekend!)

 Watched Stranger Things episode.
-(Note from Joan: This is something Chris, Dan, Ashar and I are doing together; Chris and Ashar already saw all of Season 1, but Dan and I are trying to catch up before Season 2.)
+(Note from Joan: This is something Chris, Kaitlyn, Ashar and I are doing together; Chris and Ashar already saw all of Season 1, but Kaitlyn and I are trying to catch up before Season 2.)

-Spent 45 minutes in the upstairs bathroom laughing at videos on her phone.
+Spent 45 minutes in the upstairs bathroom laughing at videos on his phone.